ironbar/orangutan/reports/04_Modeling.md

 * one close green goal and one green goal away with same size
 * one close green goal and bigger reward at the other side of a transparent wall
 * one close green goal and another with same size at the other side of transparent wall
+* one close green goal and another yellow at the other side of transparent wall

+I have been training over the night with this configuration and the problem is that the number of episodes played has rised from around 300 to 1400.
+I have to think of how to do arenas with similar duration.
+One option could be to have less levels of short duration.

 #### 03 Obstacles